 “We wanted to build the model slightly differently.
 Indian food is popular around the world.
 Indians will not eat a burger every day, but they will eat ‘dal-chawal’ everyday, and there had to be certain pull in that direction.
 We did the innovation predominantly on Indianising the product.
 We went crazy with it.
 We cut out the layers and innovated on the product and the packaging,” Kabirjeet Singh of Burger Singh.

 2. Market it Right

-Once you have established your quick service restaurant you must always strive to keep your QSR within the sight and mind of all your customers.
+Once you have established your quick service restaurant, you must always strive to keep your QSR within the sight and mind of all your customers.
 Hence, venture into both online and offline modes of marketing, it will help you bolster the overall profit.

 (i) Online Marketing

-Firstly start by creating your own website and social media pages.
-Setting up a well-designed website isn’t easy and we recommend you to take professional help for this.
+Firstly start by creating your website and social media pages.
+Setting up a well-designed website isn’t easy, and we recommend you to take professional help for this.
 You need to create it accordingly so that you have the right keywords in place, in which you want your restaurant to rank when a potential customer looks for the related topics in their search engine.

 Considering the importance of the social media marketing, you must have created your own social media pages.
-However, make sure that you don’t forget about it after having created it once.
+However, make sure that you don’t forget about it after having established it once.
 You should religiously update and post photos and videos on these platforms.
 Considering that most of your customers are there hovering on these social media pages, how can you possibly miss these opportunities?

 (ii) Offline Marketing